Falkirk and District Tramways

 Falkirk and District Tramways conductor badge

-Conductor employee number badge of the pattern used by the Falkirk and District Tramways Company from 1905 through to circa 1910 — nickel.
+A conductor employee number badge of the type used by the Falkirk and District Tramways Company from 1905 through to circa 1910 — nickel.
 It is currently unknown whether these were issued in nickel or brass.
 Author's Collection.

 Falkirk and District Tramways motorman badge